You can vote if you are:

 If you are unable to go in person to a voting place due to a disability, you and/or your caregiver can apply to vote in your home by contacting your returning officer.
-To apply for homebound voting, download the application form (PDF, 0 B), then submit your application and copies of the required ID to Elections Manitoba.
+To apply for homebound voting, download the application form (PDF, 138.7 KB), then submit your application and copies of the required ID to Elections Manitoba.
 Find out more about ID requirements.

 Voting will be available for patients in hospitals and other care facilities on election day.

-You can apply for absentee voting if you are eligible to vote but can't make it to a voting place during advance voting or on election day.
+You can apply for absentee voting if you are eligible to vote but can't make it to a polling place during advance voting or on election day.